Leipzig: 20th century

 With the opening of a fifth production hall in 1907, the Leipziger Baumwollspinnerei became the largest cotton mill company on the continent, housing over 240,000 spindles.
 Yearly production surpassed 5 million kilograms of yarn.

+During World War I, in 1917, the American Consulate was closed, and its building became a temporary place of stay for Americans and Allied refugees from Serbia, Romania and Japan.

 During the 1930s and 1940s, music was prominent throughout Leipzig.
 Many students attended Felix Mendelssohn Bartholdy College of Music and Theatre (then named Landeskonservatorium.)
 However, in 1944, it was closed due to World War II.
 It re-opened soon after the war ended in 1945.

 On 22 May 1930, Carl Friedrich Goerdeler was elected mayor of Leipzig.
 He later became an opponent of the Nazi regime.
 He resigned in 1937 when, in his absence, his Nazi deputy ordered the destruction of the city's statue of Felix Mendelssohn.
 On Kristallnacht in 1938, the 1855 Moorish Revival Leipzig synagogue, one of the city's most architecturally significant buildings, was deliberately destroyed.
 Goerdeler was later executed by the Nazis on 2 February 1945.

 Several thousand forced labourers were stationed in Leipzig during the Second World War.

 Beginning in 1933, many Jewish citizens of Leipzig were members of the Gemeinde, a large Jewish religious community spread throughout Germany, Austria and Switzerland.
 In October 1935, the Gemeinde helped found the Lehrhaus (English: a house of study) in Leipzig to provide different forms of studies to Jewish students who were prohibited from attending any institutions in Germany.
 Jewish studies were emphasized and much of the Jewish community of Leipzig became involved.

 Like all other cities claimed by the Nazis, Leipzig was subject to aryanisation.
 Beginning in 1933 and increasing in 1939, Jewish business owners were forced to give up their possessions and stores.
 This eventually intensified to the point where Nazi officials were strong enough to evict the Jews from their own homes.
 They also had the power to force many of the Jews living in the city to sell their houses.
 Many people who sold their homes emigrated elsewhere, outside of Leipzig.
 Others moved to Judenhäuser, which were smaller houses that acted as ghettos, housing large groups of people.

-As with other cities in Europe during the Holocaust, the Jews of Leipzig were greatly affected by the Nuremberg Laws.
+The Jews of Leipzig were greatly affected by the Nuremberg Laws.
 However, due to the Leipzig Trade Fair and the international attention it garnered, Leipzig was especially cautious about its public image.
 Despite this, the Leipzig authorities were not afraid to strictly apply and enforce anti-semitic measures.
-Shortly before Kristallnacht, Polish Jews living in the city were expelled.

 On 20 December 1937, after the Nazis took control of the city, they renamed it Reichsmessestadt Leipzig, meaning the "Imperial Trade Fair City Leipzig".
 In early 1938, Leipzig saw an increase in Zionism through Jewish citizens.
 Many of these Zionists attempted to flee before deportations began.
 On 28 October 1938, Heinrich Himmler ordered the deportation of Polish Jews from Leipzig to Poland.
+The Polish Consulate sheltered 1,300 Polish Jews, preventing their deportation.